Wednesday, August 19, 2026 76°F Knoxville

 • first SFC run: “Windows Resource Protection found corrupt files but was unable to fix some of them”

 • why it failed: SFC repairs files by copying them from the component store (WinSxS).
-If the component store is corrupt, SFC just copies corrupt files over corrupt files.
+If the component store is corrupt, SFC has no clean source to draw from.

 • CBS.log revealed: “Cannot repair member file… source file in [store] is also corrupted”